devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

     cd devtron
     ```

-4. Set the value of `TARGET_REGISTRY`, `TARGET_REGISTRY_USERNAME`, and `TARGET_REGISTRY_TOKEN`.
+3. Set the value of `TARGET_REGISTRY`, `TARGET_REGISTRY_USERNAME`, and `TARGET_REGISTRY_TOKEN`.
 This registry should be accessible from the VM where you are running the cloning script and the K8s cluster where you’re installing Devtron.

+{% hint style="info" %}
+### Note
-### Note: If you are using Docker, the TARGET_REGISTRY should be in the format docker.io/<USERNAME>
+If you are using Docker, the TARGET_REGISTRY should be in the format docker.io/<USERNAME>
+{% endhint %}

+---

 ## Docker Instructions

 ### For Linux/amd64

-1. Set the environment variables:
+1. Set the environment variables

     ```bash
     # Set the source registry URL